neumino/neumino.github.io/movies.md

-### Marry Me
+### Kimi
-*Released on 2022-02-09, vote average 6.9*
+*Released on 2022-02-10, vote average 6.3*

-Music superstars Kat Valdez and Bastian are getting married before a global audience of fans.
-But when Kat learns, seconds before her vows, that Bastian has been unfaithful, she decides to marry Charlie, a stranger in the crowd, instead.
+A tech worker with agoraphobia discovers recorded evidence of a violent crime but is met with resistance when she tries to report it.
+Seeking justice, she must do the thing she fears the most: she must leave her apartment.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Ebv9_rNb5Ig?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/67S8ru4K4x4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>